A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: The surface energy

-Of particular importance is the behavior of the surface energy at low proton fractions, determined in equation~(\ref{eqn:surf}) by the parameter $p$.
-Although the fits to plane interface calculations suggest a value of $p=3$, these were performed using Skyrme interactions.
-Recent work on neutron drops suggests that the gradient terms in the Skyrme interactions underestimate the surface energy for pure neutron matter \cite{Gandolfi2_2011}.
-We will therefore also vary $p$ in the range 2 - 4 to determine the relative importance of the low proton fraction surface energy.
-In Fig.~4 we also show the form of the surface and symmetry energy for $p$=2 and 4 for $\sigma_{\delta}$ = 3.6 corresponding to $c=4.8, J=30$ MeV.
-The middle panel shows a close-up of the low proton fraction region of the surface potential, emphasizing the fact that $p=4$ gives a higher surface tension in this region, $p=2$ a lower surface potential.
+Of particular importance for the NS crust is the behavior of the surface energy at low proton fractions, determined in equation~(\ref{eqn:surf}) by the parameter $p$.
+Fits to plane interface calculations using a variety Skyrme interactions suggest a value of $p\sim3$ \cite{Ravenhall1983.2,Lorenz1991}, a value we take in our baseline calculations.
+Recent work on neutron drops suggests that the gradient terms in the Skyrme interactions underestimate the surface energy for pure neutron matter \cite{Gandolfi2_2011}, sugesting that perhaps the value of $p$ should be lower (making the surface energy higher at low $x$).
+We will explore the range $p=$2 - 4.
+In Fig.~5 we show the form of the surface and symmetry energy for $p$=2 and 4 for $\sigma_{\delta}$ = 3.6 corresponding to $c=4.8, J=30$ MeV.
+The middle panel shows a close-up of the low proton fraction region of the surface tension: note that a lower value of $p$ gives a \emph{higher} surface energy in this region.

+We note that the strength of the surface energy for symmetric nuclear matter also correlates with the bulk symmetric matter parameters such as $K_0$.
+However, in this work we allow them to vary independently.
+As we shall demonstrate, variation of either $\sigma_0$ or $K_0$ within accepted bounds has little effect on the crust EoS compared to the symmetry energy parameters.
+Finally, we take the remaining curvature parameters $\alpha$, $\beta$ from the results of \cite{Lorenz1991} to be $\alpha=5.5$ and $\beta=1.0$.